JoseMigCamara/Terraform_AWS/README.md

 # Terraform_AWS
-Create a instance with Elastic IP, 2 volumes and security group
+Create an instance with Elastic IP, 2 volumes and security group